Zermil/CrispyChip/README.md

 - In Project->Properties->Linker->Input->Additional Dependencies | Add: `SDL2/SDL2.lib` and `SDL2/SDL2main.lib`
 - After you build your solution / project, add `SDL2.dll` to the folder containing your `.exe` file

-Otherwise, you can use the provided `compile.bat` file, you can specify your compiler under the "CC" variable and then:
+Otherwise, you can use the provided `build.bat` file, you can specify your compiler under the "CC" variable and then:

 ### Compile/Build